Aryam2121/BudgetBaba_NextJS/GOOGLE_OAUTH_SETUP.md

 1. Go to "APIs & Services" > "Credentials"
 2. Click "Create Credentials" > "OAuth 2.0 Client IDs"
 3. Choose "Web application" as the application type
-4. Set the name to "Smart Expense Tracker Web Client"
+4. Set the name to "Budget Baba Web Client"
 5. Add Authorized JavaScript origins:
    - `http://localhost:3000` (for development)
    - Your production domain when deploying